 Transcript: Saffron for the Treatment of Alzheimer’s

-The top killers in the United States are heart disease, cancer, and stroke.
-Number 5?
-Accidents.
-Number 9?
-Kidney disease.
-Number 13?
-High blood pressure.
-Now at 15?
-Parkinson's dosease.
-Over the last 50 years they’ve all stayed relatively stable.
+The top killers in the United States are heart disease, cancer, and stroke. #5—Accidents. #9—Kidney disease. #13—High blood pressure.
+Then, Parkinson’s disease.
+Over the last 50 years, they’ve all stayed relatively stable.
 Except this one.

-Started out of nowhere just a few decades ago and now is the 6th leading cause of death in the United States of America.
-Whoa, what’s that one, coming from out of nowhere to become our 6th leading cause of death.
+Starting out of nowhere just a few decades ago, and now is the sixth leading cause of death in the United States.
+What is it?
 Alzheimer’s disease.
-Last year it was the 7th leading cause of death.
+Last year, it was the seventh leading cause of death.
+This year, the sixth.
 It keeps creeping up.
-Over the last decade or so been making some progress on some of the other top killers, but not Alzheimer’s.
+For the last decade or so, we’ve been making some progress on some of the other top killers—but not Alzheimer’s.

 So what did they find?
-You give Alzheimer's patients placebo capsules, and as you can see, their cognitive dysfunction gets worse over time.
-That’s what happens in Azheimers, you get worse and worse, until you die.
-Unless, it appears, you spice up your life with a little saffon
+You give Alzheimer’s patients placebo capsules, and, as you can see, their cognitive dysfunction gets worse over time.
+That’s what happens in Alzheimer’s; you get worse and worse, until you die.
+Unless, it appears, you spice up your life with a little saffron.

 Conclusion: “This double-blind, placebo-controlled study suggests that at least in the short-term, 16 weeks, saffron is both safe and effective in mild to moderate Alzheimer’s disease.
 Larger confirmatory randomized controlled trials are called for.”
 Urgently, given the devastation wrought by this disease.

-But even if this study was a total fluke, what’s the downside of adding a little saffron to your diet, a spice that’s been cooked with for 3500 years.
-I don’t know about you, but if, God forbid, anyone in my family were ever to be diagnosed with this disease horror, I’d be cooking them paella.
+But even if this study was a total fluke, what’s the downside of adding a little saffron to our diet, a spice that’s been cooked with for 3,500 years.
+I don’t know about you, but, God forbid, if anyone in my family were ever diagnosed with this disease horror, I’d be cooking them some paella.